Ronald198/FlagGuesser/README.md

-# FlagGuesser
+# FlagAndCapitalGuesser
-An mobile app that trains users to recognize flags of the world.
+An mobile app that trains users to recognize flags and capital cites of countries worldwide.
 Developed with Flutter.